Jack Lonie: AFL career

 In October 2018, Lonie signed a two-year contract extension with St Kilda, keeping him at the club until at least the end of 2020.
 During the 2019 season, Lonie's performance against the Western Bulldogs in round 18 was considered impressive.

 In October 2021, Lonie was delisted by the St Kilda Football Club.
 He had played 87 games for the club.
+Since 2024 he has played for Cheltenham in the Southern Football Netball League.